IRMaGe-3T/irmage-tools-resources/docs/users/cluster_gricad.md

 `login-perseus@f-dahu:~$ oarstat –u login-perseus`

-It will give you information about state (waiting/ in progress / finishing), scheduledStart..
+It will give you information about state (waiting/ running / finishing), scheduledStart.

+If there are errors while the spcript is running, you will find the errors in the `.err` file.

 **6. Download your results**